 For students to learn, it is important that they are in school on time.
-Tardiness is considered any late arrival to school after 7:50am.
-Arrival to the classroom anytime after 8:50am is considered a morning absence and not a tardy.
+Tardiness is considered any late arrival to school where the student is not in their seats and ready to learn by 7:50am.
+Arrival to the classroom any time after 8:50am is considered a morning absence and not a tardy.
 Parents/Guardians must inform the school for the reason of the tardy by accompanying their child to the school office.
 Late students must receive a pass from the school office before going to class.